w3f/Grant-Milestone-Delivery/evaluations/subgame_milestone-1_tomaszwaszczyk.md

 ## General Notes

 Lack of Rustdoc although do not think that it is crucial but nice to have in future development.
-Some comment I have included in comments section above, really curios why have you exposed public all functions but not `DrawMap`, [link](https://github.com/SubGame-Network/subgame-network/blob/master/pallets/gamecenter/src/lib.rs#L52).
 I have made also a PR with a [configuration script](https://github.com/SubGame-Network/subgame-network/pull/1/files) to make life easier for a new developers in a Substrate space, appreciate to accept and/or suggest an improvement.